sta210-sp20/website/content/syllabus.md

 -----------|---------------------------------
 Homework | 25%
 Labs | 15%
-Exam I | 20%
+Exam 01 | 20%
-Exam II | 20%
+Exam 02 | 20%
 Final Project | 15%
 Teamwork & Engagement | 5%

 Class attendance in lecture and lab is a firm expectation; frequent absences or tardiness will be considered a legitimate cause for grade reduction.

 If you have a cumulative numerical average of 90 - 100, you are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
-The exact ranges for letter grades will be determined after Exam 2.
+The exact ranges for letter grades will be determined at the end of the semester.
 <br>
 <br>